p-adic iterated integration on semistable curves: Introduction

 We make use of alternative descriptions of the fundamental group and fundamental torsor coming from universal objects \cite{Hadian} and the Deligne--Goncharov construction \cite{DG:groupes}.
-We introduce log basepoints, a new class of fiber functors generalizing tangential basepoints and basepoints attached to residue discs.
-Specifically, by pulling back a unipotent overconvergent isocrystal to a log point, evaluating it on a frame, and finding $\Log$-analytic sections (as introduced in \cite{Coleman-deShalit}).
-This allows us an explicit description of Tannakian paths on the log points corresponding to annuli.
+We introduce log basepoints, a new class of fiber functors generalizing tangential basepoints and basepoints attached to residue discs by finding $\Log$-analytic sections (as introduced in \cite{Coleman-deShalit}) of a suitable pullback of a unipotent isocrystal.